-This condition is commonly found in women with more than one child, between the ages of 30s or early 40s.
+This condition is commonly found in women with more than one child, between the ages of 30 and early 40s.

 What is Adenomyosis?